Netflix/spectator/docs/intro/gauge.md

 ```

 Gauges are [passive](registry.md#passive), i.e., they are not directly updated
 when some activity occurs.
-The provide a way to register a function that allows
+They provide a way to register a function that allows
 the registry to retrieve the current value when it is needed.

 The reference to the object is passed in separately and the spectator registry